Skip to Content

 Peach trees prefer a soil pH of 6.0-7.0.

-It can be tricky to measure the soil’s pH, but two common ways are to either use pH strips or a pH meter.
+Two good ways to check your soil’s pH are either by using a pH strip or a pH meter.
 I prefer using a pH meter since they’re affordable and easy to use.
 To see which pH meter I use and recommend, check out my recommended tools page.

 4. Transplant Shock